gucio321/libremath-vim/README.md

 ## DESCRIPTION

-Libremath-vim is a syntax highlighting for LibreOffice Math formula language.
+Libremath-vim is a syntax highlighting for [Vim](https://github.com/vim) (and VIM-based editors) of LibreOffice Math formula language.

 ## DOCUMENTATION AND COPYRIGHT NOTES